YaminWaiWaiSoe/Arduino-smart-plug-IoT/README.md

 In order to control the smart plugs, you need to get your TP-Link KASA token from your account, the endpoint URL for your smart plugs, and the deviceId of them as well.

 ### TP-Link KASA token
-The first step is to get the smart plug token by using POST request to https://wap.
+The first step is to get the smart plug token by using POST request to https://wap.tplinkcloud.com as following:

+{
+  "method": "login",
+  "params": {
+    "appType": "Kasa_Android",
+    "cloudUserName": "XXXXXXX",
+    "cloudPassword": "XXXXXXX",
+    "terminalUUID": "UUIDv4"
+   }
+}

+Replace XXXXXXX with your TP-Link KASA account credentials and UUIDv4, you can generate